Spinal Cord Abscess

 Back

-Since the original publication of this article, several other case reports have been published that discuss intramedullary spinal cord abscesses.[1, 2, 3, 4] These case reports, while detailing several unusual presentations of patients with intramedullary spinal cord abscesses, add little to the core concepts promulgated in the original article.
-Patients with intramedullary spinal cord abscesses present with neurological findings related to the level of spinal cord involvement; MRI with gadolinium is still the procedure of choice for early diagnosis; and successful outcomes depend upon early diagnosis, aggressive surgical treatment, and appropriate antibiotic treatment following surgery.
-Even when these guidelines are followed, 70% of patients are left with neurological sequelae.
+Patients with ISCA present with neurologic findings related to the level of spinal cord involvement; MRI with gadolinium is still the procedure of choice for early diagnosis.
+Successful outcomes depend upon early diagnosis, aggressive surgical treatment, and appropriate antibiotic treatment following surgery.
+Even when these guidelines are followed, 70% of patients are left with neurologic sequelae.

 The presumptive diagnosis of intramedullary abscess requires prompt definitive diagnosis.
-This of course necessitates demonstration of an infection with subsequent identification of that organism.
-Therefore, a laminectomy to diagnose and culture the organism is usually required.
+This of course necessitates demonstration of infection with subsequent identification of the causative organism.
+A laminectomy is usually required to diagnose the condition to avoid further decline that may have occurred with continued conservative management.[8]

 View Image